Question: What is the oil cleansing method (OCM)?

 The oil cleansing method, or OCM for short, is a way of washing your skin using only an oil, some water, and a washcloth.

-To do OCM, you:
+To do OCM, follow the below steps:

 For more information about cleansers and the OCM, click here.